emberjs/data/guides/requests/overview/1-request-management.md

     style E color:#58a6ff;
 ```

+To see code examples of how to use `RequestManager` see the [basic usage guide](../examples/0-basic-usage.md).

 To see how to start migrating your application to use `RequestManager` see the [incremental adoption guide](../../cookbook/incremental-adoption-guide.md).

 ---